Spend $99, get free U.S. shipping*

 Vascular disease includes any condition that affects the arteries or veins.
 There are many different types of vascular diseases, and they can lead to all kinds of different conditions depending on which blood vessels are affected.

-When the arch branches — the vessels that supply blood to the brain — are diseased, a person is at risk of stroke.
+When the arch branches, which are the vessels that supply blood to the brain, are diseased, a person is at risk of stroke.
 When the coronary arteries are affected, the person is at risk of heart attack.
 If the renal arteries become damaged, a person may have high blood pressure or kidney failure.

 Vascular diseases are a major cause of death and disability.
 They can lead to the following conditions: